Mohammad Siasarani

-Mohammad Siasarani (محمد سیاسرانی; born May 27, 2002) is an Iranian Muay Thai kickboxer who competes in ONE Championship.
+Mohammad Siasarani (محمد سیاسرانی; born May 27, 2002) is an Iranian Muay Thai kickboxer who competes in the Featherweight division of ONE Championship.
+As of September 22, 2026, he is ranked #3 in the ONE Featherweight Muay Thai rankings.

+As of December 2025 he was the #5 ranked -71kg kickboxer in the world according to Beyond Kickboxing.

 Career

 Thai Fight

 On August 24, 2019, Siasarani lost to Por Tor Thor Petchrungruang at THAI FIGHT Kham Chanod, by KO in the first round.

 WBC Muay Thai

 On October 4, 2019, Siasarani challenged Phetmorakot Petchyindee Academy for the WBC Muaythai diamond Middleweight World title.

 Muay Thai Fighter X

 On February 19, 2022, Siasarani lost to Pongsiri P.K.Saenchaimuaythaigym by decision at Muay Thai Fighter X.

 Siasarani was scheduled to rematch Pongsiri P.K.Saenchaimuaythaigym at Muay Thai Fighter X on March 19, 2022.
 He won the fight by decision.

 Rajadamnern World Series

 On August 19, 2022, Siasarani made his Rajadamnern World Series Muay Thai debut at Rajadamnern Stadium, where he lost to Thananchai Rachanon by decision.

 Siasarani was scheduled to rematch Thananchai Rachanon at RWS Muay Thai on October 28, 2022.
 He lost the fight by technical knockout.